Testing wave turbulence theory for Gross-Pitaevskii system: Theoretical background

 It is interesting that the rate of convergence to Gaussianity is greater at those $k$'s where the initial spectrum is smaller.
 Indeed, in the limit $J=n(0) \to 0$ we have $\tilde n \to n$, and $a\to 0$, so that $\mathcal{P}_J \to \mathcal{P}_G = \frac 1 n e^{-s/n}$.

 On the other hand, for large $t$ and $as \gg 1$, taking into account that $I_0(x) \xrightarrow{x\rightarrow \infty} \frac{e^x}{\sqrt{2\pi x}}$, we have

 Thus, there is a front at $s \sim s^{*}(t) = 1/a $ moving toward large $s$ as $t \to \infty$.
-The PDF ahead of this front is depleted with respect to the Gaussian distribution, whereas behind the front it asymptotes to Gaussian.
+The PDF ahead of this front is depleted with respect to the Gaussian distribution, whereas behind the front {it is asymptotically approaching} to Gaussian.
 Similar behaviour will be realised for any solution (\ref{solnPgen}) evolving from an initial PDF whose decay at large $s$ is faster than exponential.

 Further we shall also consider the moments